COVID-19 Frequently Asked Questions

 Holds can be picked up from the hold shelves, and checked out as usual at the self-checkout machines at most locations.
-Libraries in Denair, Keyes, and Oakdale will continue to offer no-contact pick-up of materials on hold.
+Libraries in Denair and Keyes will continue to offer no-contact pick-up of materials on hold.
 Place your hold online or call ahead to reserve items.
 After you receive the notification that your holds are available, go to your library and call the phone number posted outside.
 Staff will check out items to you and deliver them to an outdoor location (usually a table or book cart) where you can pick up without coming in contact with others.
-More information about modified service hours, locations, and phone numbers
+More information about modified service hours, locations, and phone numbers.

 - Can I drop off my materials in a library book return?